Written By: Security.org Team | Published: August 16, 2021

 How They’re Different

-Contrary to popular belief, MDI isn’t a new problem, but the rise in social media platforms like Facebook allow it to be shared with many people in speeds faster than ever before.
-And without media literacy, platforms like Facebook become many people’s primary news source, clearly a huge problem for anyone participating in a democracy.
+Contrary to popular belief, MDI isn’t a new problem and it doesn’t just spread on the internet and social media.
+MDI has played a major role during conflicts and wars, in strengthening regimes, and in controlling public views for centuries.
+However, the rise of easily-accessible social media platforms like Facebook and X allow false information to be shared with more people at faster speeds than ever before.
+Because these platforms have become many people’s primary news source, that false information is a big problem for democracy.

 Video Breakdown